rougier/svg-tag-mode/README.md

 then you can invoke mode with `M-x svg-tag-mode`.
 Here are some examples:

-1. Replace any occurence of `:TODO:` with a static SVG tag displaying `TODO`
+1. Replace any occurrence of `:TODO:` with a static SVG tag displaying `TODO`

 ```lisp
 (setq svg-tag-tags
       '((":TODO:" . ((lambda (tag) (svg-tag-make "TODO"))))))
 ```

-2. Replace any occurence of `:HELLO:` with a static SVG tag displaying `HELLO` that can be clicked to execute the specified command.
+2. Replace any occurrence of `:HELLO:` with a static SVG tag displaying `HELLO` that can be clicked to execute the specified command.
 Help message is displayed when the tag is hovered with the pointer.